mad-lab-fau/BioPsyKit/README.md

 ### For Developer

-If you are a developer and want to contribute to ``BioPsyKit`` you can install a editable version of the package from a local copy of the repository.
+If you are a developer and want to contribute to ``BioPsyKit`` you can install an editable version of the package from a local copy of the repository.

 BioPsyKit uses [poetry](https://python-poetry.org) to manage dependencies and packaging.
 Once you installed poetry,